nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/isa_FileTypes.md

 The ARC builds on the <a href="https://isa-specs.readthedocs.io/en/latest/isamodel.html" target="_blank">ISA Abstract Model</a> for metadata annotation.
 Briefly, the ISA model comes with a hierarchy (ISA = Investigation - Study - Assay) that aligns well with most projects in (plant) biology labs.
 It allows to group multiple assays to one study and multiple studies to one investigation.

 <div class="center75percent">
   <img src="./../img/ISAmodel_ARC01_img01.svg">
   <figcaption> Image source (left panel): <a href="https://isa-tools.org/format/specification.html" target="_blank">https://isa-tools.org/format/specification.html</a></figcaption>
 </div>

+Your ARC has **one** `isa.investigation.xlsx` workbook at its root (i.e. every ARC describes collects the data to one investigation).
+Each study or assay that you add to your ARC contains one `isa.study.xlsx` or `isa.assay.xlsx`, respectively.

 :bulb: For more details about the ISA model, please also refer to ISA tools (https://isa-tools.org/) and ISA specifications (https://isa-specs.readthedocs.io/).